-LIPA owns an 18 percent interest in the approximately 1,300 MW NMP2 power plant on the Lake Ontario shoreline approximately 6 miles east of Oswego, New York.
-The other 82 percent is owned by Constellation Energy Nuclear Group, LLC (CENG), which is jointly owned by Exelon Corporation and EDF, a French company.
+LIPA owns an 18 percent interest in the 1,300 MW NMP2 nuclear unit on the Lake Ontario shoreline approximately 6 miles east of Oswego, New York.
+The other 82 percent is owned by Constellation Energy Nuclear Group, LLC ("CENG"), which is jointly owned by Exelon Corporation and EDF, a French company.
 LIPA is responsible for 18 percent of the unit's operation and maintenance, capital, and fuel costs, and is entitled to 18 percent of the electric energy produced and capacity provided by the unit.

 NMP2 is one of two General Electric boiling-water-reactor units at the Nine Mile Point site.
 The other, Nine Mile Point Nuclear Unit 1, is entirely owned by CENG.
 NMP2 began commercial operation in August 1988, and its current operating license from the Nuclear Regulatory Commission ("NRC") extends through October 31, 2046.
-The unit is operated by Exelon Generation.
+The unit is operated by Exelon Generation, a subsidiary of Exelon Corporation.
 An operating agreement between Exelon and LIPA specifies the mutual obligations of the two parties.
 NMP2's annual business plan and its operating and capital budgets are developed by Exelon, and submitted to LIPA for its review and approval.
+Exelon increased the capacity rating of the facility in 2018.